-- 1. An international tournament must have the following requirements: - a) it must involve the participation of at least 9 players.
-However, the Title Tournament Commissioner has authority to arrange double-round robin tournaments with fewer than 9 players (providing each player has a minimum of 8 games), - b) at least 75% of the participating players shall be rated [see column D in the table below = the minimum number of rated players], - c) at least 60% of the participating players shall have a fixed rating [see column E in the table below = the minimum number of players having a fixed rating], - d) at least three ICCF affiliated federations shall be represented; (Isolated players cannot be counted as the sole representative for any of those three federations: [Reference: Executive Board rule clarification]), - e) not more than two thirds of the participating players shall be members of one and the same ICCF affiliated federation [see column C in the table below = the maximum number of players being members of one and the same federation], [ "members" does not necessarily mean the flags under which players play.
+- 1. An international title tournament must have the following requirements: - a. it must involve the participation of at least 9 players.
+However, the Title Tournament Commissioner has authority to arrange double-round robin tournaments with fewer than 9 players (providing each player has a minimum of 8 games), - b. at least 75% of the participating players shall be rated [see column D in the table below = the minimum number of rated players], - c. at least 60% of the participating players shall have a fixed rating [see column E in the table below = the minimum number of players having a fixed rating], - d. at least three ICCF affiliated federations shall be represented; (: (the flag of an isolated player is to be considered equal to that of a member federation; Congress approval of 2017-016) - e. not more than two thirds of the participating players shall be members of one and the same ICCF affiliated federation [see column C in the table below = the maximum number of players being members of one and the same federation], [ "members" does not necessarily mean the flags under which players play.
 See §§ 1.6 & 2.1 for further details.]
-[Reference: Executive Board rule clarification]
+[Reference: Executive Board rule clarification] - f.
+Provisions described under "d" and "e" don't apply to the final stages of multi-stage events (such as World Cups).

-- f) the minimum score is 35% of the possible points for all player's titles [see column F in the table below = the minimum number of points needed based on the requirement for scoring at least 35% of possible points] - g) play shall conform to ICCF Playing Rules and should, if possible, be conducted by an International Arbiter.
+g. the minimum score is 35% of the possible points for all player's titles [see column F in the table below = the minimum number of points needed based on the requirement for scoring at least 35% of possible points]

+h. play shall conform to § 2 of this document and should, if possible, be conducted by an International Arbiter.
 Tournaments where a GM norm is possible must be directed by an International Arbiter.
-No arbiter may play in a title tournament in which he/she directs even just as a filler. - h) Promotion tournaments, thematic tournaments, and cup preliminaries shall not be deemed title tournaments.
+No arbiter may play in a title tournament in which he/she directs even just as a filler.

+i.
+Promotion tournaments, thematic tournaments, and cup preliminaries shall not be deemed title tournaments.